 Step 1: Data Preparation

 The preliminary step in data profiling and structuring is the preparation of source data.
 Daton, our automated data pipeline can access millions of rows of data for analysis.
-This enables users to profile data from almost any data sources like Amazon S3, Snowflake, Google Big Query, Oracle, Salesforce.
+This enables users to profile data from almost any data sources like Amazon S3, Snowflake, Google Big Query, Oracle, and Salesforce.

 Step 2: Profiling of Data